Melilot: benefits, dosage, contraindications

 ✪✪✪✪

-Melilot is traditionally used to relieve symptoms of heaviness in the legs linked to mild venous circulatory disorders, in accordance with the EMA's indication.
+Melilot is traditionally used to relieve symptoms of heaviness in the legs associated with mild venous circulatory disorders, in accordance with the EMA's indication.

 Posologie